 At least eight universities have shelled out hundreds of thousands of dollars for Clinton to speak on their campuses in the past year.

-The U.S. Labor Department said Friday that the unemployment rate hit 6.7% in March—but does that rate tell the real story?
+The U.S. Labor Department said Thursday that the unemployment rate hit 6.1 percent in June, but does that rate tell the real story?

 The U.S. trade deficit narrowed a bit more than expected in May as exports jumped to a record high.